 The only thing left to do is take your new pride and joy home and enjoy it.
 If you’ve done everything correctly, you’ve got a boat you love and you’ve saved a significant amount of money versus what you’d have spent buying a new boat.

-Editor’s Note: This article originally appeared on Boat Trader in June 2016 and was updated in January 2019.
+Editor’s Note: This article originally appeared on Boat Trader in June 2016, updated in January 2019 and March 2020.